agama-project/agama/doc/storage_ui.md

 Of course, at any point in time the user could modify the root volume and switch to fixed (ie. not auto-calculated) limits.
-In that case, the entered values would be observed and would not be automatically recalculated anymore, despite any configuration in the control file.
+In that case, the entered values would be observed and would not be automatically recalculated anymore, despite any configuration for the default volumes.

 ### Making Space for the Volumes